All the things you need to know to have a great Florida road trip:

 - Priceline is usually the cheapest for car rentals and has a best rate guarantee program as well.

-Do you have any other additional tips to help plan a Florida road trip?
+Do you have any other additional Florida road trip tips?
 Tell us in the comments section below!

 Like it?
 Pin it!